 CWP Press, May 10, 2012.

-This new book (SCI) is about faith in pursuit of conversation.
-It will not be a rehash of anything you have read before.
-It will certainly cause you to think!
-Although it will clearly and unhesitatingly challenge many longstanding views of the Bible, it is not an attack on the Bible.
-It is, instead, a call to take the ancient scriptures seriously on their own terms.
-It is faith that feels no obligation to manufacture artificial theories to help “protect” the Bible.
-It is integrity amid heroic Bible reading.
-It is faith in pursuit of conversation.
+A call to take the ancient scriptures seriously on their own terms.
+It promotes faith that feels no obligation to manufacture artificial theories to help "protect" the Bible.
+It champions integrity amid heroic Bible reading.
+It is about faith in pursuit of conversation.

-This book is academically responsible to the call of faith and is written for personal study, small-group discussion, or classroom teaching.
+Academically responsible to the call of faith and yet is written for personal study, small-group discussion, or classroom teaching.
 To see an impressive list of comments by early readers of this volume, scroll down this page.